 Few Scratches and Neglect

-If you detect any crevices, you can use a wood filler or a wood putty to fill cracks, gaps, and holes.
+If you detect any crevices, you can use a wood filler or wood putty to fill cracks, gaps, and holes.
 Furthermore, you can paint over wood filler to fully cover the imperfections.

 Once you have accomplished this, do not forget to clean the surface.
 Once the surface is clean can initiate painting the surface.